smallbasic/smallbasic.github.io/_build/pages/plugins_gifenc.md

 ge.close(gif)
 ```

 _w_ and _h_ contain the width and the height of the image. _palette_ is an array of colors.
-Three successive vales represent the red, green and blue component of the color. _bgIndex_ defines which of the colors in _palette_ should be set as a background color.
+Three successive values represent the red, green and blue component of the color. _bgIndex_ defines which of the colors in _palette_ should be set as a background color.
 If set to -1 the background is transparent. _loopCount_ defines the number of times the animation should be repeated.
 If set to zero, the animations will repeat endless.
 The _delay_ parameter  specifies how long the frame will  be shown, in hundredths of a second.
 For example, `delay = 100` means one second, and `delay = 25` means a quarter of a second.
 Each frame of the gif is stored in an 1D array with _w_ times _h_ elements.
 Every element defines the color index (from _palette_ ) of the corresponding pixel.

 ## Supported Commands

 ### CREATE

->> gif = create(fileName, w, h, palette, bgIndex, loopCount)
+> gif = create(fileName, w, h, palette, bgIndex, loopCount)

 **fileName** (String): file name
 **w, h**: width and height of the image in pixel